(707) 539-4533 | Sonoma Napa and Marin Counties

 In general, an air conditioning contractor will have training in all three HVAC areas: heating, air conditioning, and ventilation.
 However, sometimes, an HVAC contractor may choose to narrow their focus, so their businesses will service clients mainly in only one of these three categories.
 For instance, you might find in your research that some HVAC companies specialize particularly in heating, while others are known for helping homeowners improve air ventilation in their houses.

-Similarly, a heating and cooling contractor might prioritize the services they provide a little differently.
+Similarly, a heating and cooling contractor might prioritize the air-conditioning-services-in-santa-rosa they provide a little differently.
 On a macro level, HVAC contractors should be able to help you with three core areas: installation, maintenance, and repair.
 If you are replacing the furnace in your home, you would call a heating contractor to help you disconnect the old one and install the new one.
 Your HVAC contractor can also handle routine maintenance and upkeep tasks or repairs on damaged or broken-down equipment.

 Within these three categories, HVAC contractors will also usually consult or assist on several other matters.
 Suppose you are looking for ways to cut down on your heating and cooling bills.
 In that case, your service provider will probably be able to give a few pointers, such as replacing drafty windows and doors or improving insulation around your air ducts.
-HVAC contractors can also usually provide duct cleaning services to help you maintain a high level of air quality within your home.
+HVAC contractors can also usually provide duct cleaning air-conditioning-services-in-santa-rosa to help you maintain a high level of air quality within your home.

 Finally, some HVAC contractors will specialize in specific or niche-based types of equipment.
-For instance, boilers and other water-based heating systems are entirely different beasts than gas or electric-powered services.
+For instance, boilers and other water-based heating systems are entirely different beasts than gas or electric-powered air-conditioning-services-in-santa-rosa.
 Not all HVAC contractors offer to service this type of heating system.
 Similarly, solar-based home heating systems are a niche that you will likely need to seek a specialized HVAC professional to service.

 What Does an HVAC Contractor Actually Do?

 The specific duties that an HVAC contractor will perform depend largely on the project at hand.
-Inspection and maintenance services, for instance, focus on things like checking pipe and tube joints and connections for leaks, testing thermostat systems, checking fans, changing filters, refilling refrigerant levels, testing electrical circuits, testing different components for faults, and cleaning air ducts.
+Inspection and maintenance air-conditioning-services-in-santa-rosa, for instance, focus on things like checking pipe and tube joints and connections for leaks, testing thermostat systems, checking fans, changing filters, refilling refrigerant levels, testing electrical circuits, testing different components for faults, and cleaning air ducts.
 Repair work, meanwhile, can involve replacing specific parts or fittings to get the heating or cooling unit back into working order.
 Installation processes involve hooking new units up to ductwork, pipes, tubes, and distribution systems, testing those connections to ensure reliability, and getting the new systems up and running.

 As you can see, an HVAC contractors’ job is quite complicated and can vary significantly from one job to the next.
 Every repair is different, and every maintenance call requires different steps and processes depending on the system’s condition.
 Installations can be more similar from one job to the next but can still vary with different brands or models of equipment.